Southeast Face Rock Climbing

 Approach: About a minute.
 Down an easy trail.
 From the street, walk downhill on the left side of the park past the bathrooms.
 The first rock is the northeast face, the second, just around the corner is the east face.
 The left side of the east face is recognizable because it contains the only bolts on routes.
 The east face officially ends at the arete, which is just right of some cavy holes 25 feet off the deck.

-Browse More Classics in East Face
+Browse More Rock Climbing Classics in Southeast Face

-Featured Route For East Face
+Featured Route For Southeast Face

 Bolt Route 5.11c 6c+ 24 VIII- 24 E4 6a California